oscelest/as-boolean/README.md

 - "no"
 - "false"

-Strings are case insensitive.
+Strings are case-insensitive.
 Any other string will return an error.

 ### With numbers or bigint